MichaIng/DietPi-Docs/docs/install.md

              The `vboxadd-service` should be in state *active*.

         4. Settings in the host system
-           The host system (not the DietPi guest system) also needs some settings that the time synchronization of the DietPi system runs fine.
-Execute:
+            To assure that the guest VM syncs the time with the host at boot and when restoring from saved state, run the following three commands on the **host system** (not the DietPi guest system):

             ```sh
             VBoxManage guestproperty set "<vm_name>" --timesync-set-start
-            VBoxManage guestproperty set "<vm_name>" "/VirtualBox/GuestAdd/VBoxService/--timesync-set-threshold" 1000
             VBoxManage guestproperty set "<vm_name>" --timesync-set-on-restore 1
+            VBoxManage guestproperty set "<vm_name>" "/VirtualBox/GuestAdd/VBoxService/--timesync-set-threshold" 10000
             ```

-            Replace `<vm_name>` with the name of your virtual machine (i.e. the name shown in the VM VirtualBox Manager UI).
+            Replace `<vm_name>` with the name of your virtual machine (i.e. the name shown in the VM VirtualBox Manager UI, e.g. `DietPi_VirtualBox-x86_64-Buster` if you import the VM without changing its name).

         With all these setup steps the time synchronization with the usage of the extension pack should work.
 Sometimes it needs a couple of minutes until the time is synchronized, so be somehow patient.